Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks: Phases of Network Operation

-\textbf{Tables \& Timers.} The \textit{Network Table} example presented in Table~\ref{tab:network_table}, is an essential dynamic component of this network's information system.
+\textbf{$\bullet$ Tables \& Timers.} The \textit{Network Table} example presented in Table~\ref{tab:network_table}, is an essential dynamic component of this network's information system.
 This table integrates diverse but interrelated data points for each machine within the network.
 For every machine identified by its unique \textit{Machine ID}, the table lists the \textit{Device ID} using the IMEI number, which ensures each drone can be precisely correlated with its cellular module.
 The \textit{Session IP} address denotes the network connection point for data exchange as instructed by the PDU Session Establishment.
 The (latest reported) \textit{GPS Coordinates} provide real-time spatial positioning, crucial for navigation, tracking and performance evaluation purposes.
-The current \textit{Network Role} clearly distinguishes between the 'Leader' and the 'Followers'.
+The current \textit{Network Role} clearly distinguishes between the `Leader' and the `Followers'.
 Lastly, the (latest reported) \textit{Performance Score} quantitatively measures each machine's operational effectiveness.
 In addition to the network table, each machine collects the timestamp of the received heartbeats from others in dynamic \textit{Heartbeat records}.
 Together, these information constructs a comprehensive picture of the network's functioning, machine status, and collective performance.

-Furthermore, the network utilizes three specific timers: for the heartbeat, the performance evaluation, and the leader selection.
-Each of them has a different interval based on the network requirements and configuration.
-These are known to each machine entering the network from the leader's \texttt{Entry Notification Reply}, along with the time remaining for the next cycle of each process.
+The network uses three timers for the heartbeat, performance evaluation, and leader selection, each with intervals based on network requirements.
+These are shared with new machines via the leader's \texttt{Entry Notification Reply}, along with the time remaining for each process cycle.
 The leader acquires them from the configurations.
 Each timer starts at the association phase and remains functional as long as the network is operational.
+The timers are customizable and depends on the mission and network needs.